asfadmin/Discovery-MkDocs/markdown-docs/asf_search/searching.en.md

     - Values:
         - Any number from 0 to 7200.

+- <span style="color: #236192; font-size: 20px;">frameCoverage</span>
+    - Used for NISAR dataset.
+Specifies whether the product covers the full NISAR frame, or if it is partial coverage.
+You may specify a single value.
+    - Example:
+        - frameCoverage='FULL'
+    - Values:
+        - FULL, PARTIAL

 - <span style="color: #236192; font-size: 20px;">fullBurstID</span>
     - Used for Sentinel-1 [burst products](/datasets/using_ASF_data/#sentinel-1-bursts).
 Each value represents all burst products over a single sub-swath, corresponding to a near-perfect frame-aligned stack.
 This value is useful for baseline stacking.
 You may specify a single value, or a list of values.
     - Example: